 How does the search work?

-The search window will display any models or collections with the terms you selected in their title, description, or categories.
-You can also filter by models and collections with specified dependent or independent variables.
+The search window will display any models or meta-analyses with the terms you selected in their title, description, or categories.
+You can also filter by models and meta-analyses with specified dependent or independent variables.

 What are categories?

 Categories are a way to organize content on the site, and work like a hierachy of tags.
 Every model and meta-analysis can be placed within multiple categories, and the categories are organized within eachother.
 Categories are used both for searching and for browsing.

 Models are parameter estimates.
 It can be a Dose-Response model, a Treatment-Control model, a Marginal Effect Distribution, or any other model which specifies for a set of independent variables the distribution of a dependent variable.